se-panfilov/bdate/bower_components/bdate/README.md

     `b-model` and `b-source` should be defined in controller's js.

-    `b-source` - is where from we get aviable data
+    `b-source` - is where from we get available data

     `b-model` - where we save the results of select.
 Btw, you can use `b-model` as initial value